DarishkaAMS/Covid-19-Mapping/README.md

-# Covid-19-Mapping
-Open source Coronavirus mapping app with Python and Django
+Weather Forecast App with Python and Django